Guide for new liquor licensees

 Make sure you read your licence document carefully and contact us if you're unsure about something.

-We have included an example licence to help you understand how to read it.
-Other licences will have different conditions.
+We have included an example licence to help you understand it and the terms used.
+Your licence may have different conditions.

 Access the OLGR client portal

 You can use the OLGR client portal to pay your annual fees, change your contact details and lodge certain applications.